Note – this article is republished & updated from July 3, 2016 & July 3, 2017.

 In the English Premier League, all the clubs have Boxing Day.

-And now, the Pittsburgh Riverhounds have Independence Day.
+And now, the Pittsburgh Riverhounds SC have Independence Day.

-This year, they face the surging Charlotte Independence, as the Hounds will look to win their third Fourth of July home game in five tries.
+This year, they face a new opponent, North Carolina FC, formerly of NASL who are new to USL this season.
+The Hounds will look to win their third Fourth of July home game in six tries.

 Since Highmark Stadium opened along the Mon River with a terrific view of Downtown Pittsburgh across the way, the Hounds franchise has made an annual request to the league office to make sure have a July 4 game as a staple on their schedule.

-This year’s 4th of July attendence will be among the team’s biggest of the season.
+This year’s 4th of July attendance will be among the team’s biggest of the season.